cponcej/awesome-tech/docs/linux-commands-examples.md

 		PS1="# $PS1"

+- In bash, cd - takes you back to your previous directory.

 - Tired of repeatedly pressing 'y' through some shell process?
 Try the 'yes' command: 🌟

 		yes | rm *.txt